Sign In / Sign Out

 If the vendor objects to §21 in the standard ASU contract, or if the vendor is unable or unwilling to supply a VPAT or comparable accessibility statement, look for another product that is accessible and meets your needs.
 If that is not possible, contact your dean or department head or your Senior TAG to alert them to the situation and to the potential need (a) to work with the supplier to remediate accessibility issues and (b) to find an accessible, equivalent alternative.
 It is the department's responsibility to ensure that vendors follow through on commitments involving accessibility and to supply alternative accommodations when necessary.

-To assist faculty and staff in meeting the responsibilities described in these guidelines, ASU provides accessibility information and best practices on the ASU Web Accessibility website.
+To assist faculty and staff in meeting the responsibilities described in these guidelines, ASU provides accessibility information and best practices on this website.
 In addition, the following self-enrolled online training courses are available:

 For further support, contact the UTO Web Accessibility team or book an appointment with the free UTO Access Clinic held every Wednesday from 1-5pm and we'll send you a Zoom link to meet online.